 Mostafa Bentahir, PhD

-Dr. Mostafa Bentahir holds a Ph.D in biological sciences since Mai 2000.
-He joined afterwards much known academic research institutions in Leuven and Ghent where he managed several scientific research projects in the field of infectious diseases and contributed significantly in their success.
+Dr. Mostafa Bentahir has hold a Ph.D in biological sciences since Mai 2000.
+He joined afterwards much known academic research institutions in KULeuven and UGent where he managed several scientific research projects in the field of infectious diseases and contributed significantly in their success.

 Within CTM/DLD-BIO infrastructure, Dr. Mostafa Bentahir is currently using his background and expertise acquired during the last ten years to generate bacterial and viral models mimicking biological warfare pathogens.
 These models are mandatory to study and simulate security break that could arise from intentional release of a biological warfare agent in the nature.

 Bertrand Bearzatto obtained a PhD degree in Biomedical Sciences from the laboratory of neurophysiology of Professor Schiffmann at the Université Libre de Bruxelles.
 During his thesis he developed different population of transgenic mice to study of the role of calcium binding protein in cerebellar physiology.

 Since January 2006 he has worked as a researcher logistician at the CTMA where he gained an extensive experience in sample processing of precious clinical tissue specimens for diagnostic.
 The aims of his research are the development of new diagnostic test based on high throughput molecular biology technologies (Microarrays and Next Generation Sequencing).
 Since 2014, Bertrand Bearzatto has developed and managed the next-generation sequencing platform at CTMA.
 Since September 2020 he has also been involved in the implementation of the federal diagnostic platform COVID-19 within the CTMA.